 What is Filigree?
 July 15, 2014 – Posted in: Jewelry Blog

-What is filigree?
-We will try and give you a basic rundown in this article, along with the definition and history.
-True aficionados of rare and antique diamond jewelry know that filigree is one of the cornerstone trademarks.
-Discover everything that you need to know.
+We will try and give you a basic rundown in this article on what is filigree, along with the exact definition and history.
+True fans of rare and antique diamond jewelry know that filigree is one of the cornerstone trademarks of most vintage eras.

 What is Filigree?

 Filigree is a delicate jewelry embellishment in which fine, pliable threads of precious metal are twisted or curled into a design and then soldered onto (or into) a piece of jewelry.

 The definition of the word filigree comes from the word “filigreen”.
 Filigreen derives from the Latin word “filum” meaning thread and “granum” which means grain.
 Grain is a reference to the small beads.

 When referring to jewelry filigree, jewelers have a very specific rendering that sometimes doesn’t correlate with the generic terminology.

 These designs can take the shape of gorgeous scroll-work, lacy flourishes, symmetrical Art-Deco style designs, and other fascinating motifs.
 Filigree is used with all pliable metals and isn’t limited to the expensive and precious metals.

 Some people spell filigree as filligree or fillagree.

 Filigree is as old as jewelry.
 Archeologists have unearthed filigree jewelry from the ancient Mesopotamians that is dated approximately 5,000 years old.
 In Asia and India, it has been a strong part of their jewelry for millennia.